 Siegfried Jacob, together with his son Eckhard Jacob, founds NEMETA NE-Metallaufbereitungs GmbH & Co.
 KG.
 Eckhard Jacob manages the business of the association.

 Foundation of Siegfried Jacob Hamburg GmbH & Co.
 KG with special trading activities towards Northern Europe.

 Acquisition of Isaac Shaw Ltd. Birmingham, a well-established non-ferrous metal trading company that has been in business for over one hundred years.

-After the opening of the Iron Curtain, takeover of Nickelhütte Aue GmbH with job guarantee for 250 employees.
+After the opening of the Iron Curtain, preparations of the takeover of Nickelhütte Aue GmbH, which took effect on 1.1.91, with a job guarantee for 250 employees.
 This company, which has existed for over 350 years, is fundamentally modernized with high investments.
 Specialties: Ni/Co hydrometallurgy and Ni/Cu/Co/Mo/V/W pyrometallurgy.
 Today, the plant employs about 450 people and is one of the most modern in the industry.

 In 1991 Grundstoffchemie Velten GmbH, a company with the purpose of manufacturing and trading chemical products, is taken over by SJM.

 Eckhard Jacob is appointed to the management of Siegfried Jacob Metallwerke GmbH & Co.
 KG.